Leap/Earthquake MotE Barbarian BiS Gear, Gems, and Paragon Points

 In the Core section, max out Movement Speed to the 25% cap.
 Normally this is done by dumping the first 50 Core Paragon points into Movement Speed, but if your boots have an imperfect roll with Movement Speed as a stat that you cannot replace, adjust the necessary point investment accordingly by simply subtracting your roll from the 25% max.
 Max out Fury next, due to the interaction with the Might of the Earth set bonus.
 After that, dump as much as you comfortably can into Strength, but feel free to invest into Vitality if you feel yourself lacking in toughness.

 In the Offense section, max out CDR, Crit Chance, Crit Damage and Attack Speed and in that order.
 In Defense, prioritize All Resistance, then Life %, then Armor, and finish off with Life Regeneration.
-In Utility, build up Area Damage and Life on Hit first, then finish off with Gold Find.
+In Utility, build up Area Damage and Life on Hit first, then finish off with Globe Radius.
 Resource Cost Reduction should be skipped, as it directly interferes with Life per Fury Spent stats on gear, and you manage Fury just fine with your multitude of Fury-generating skills and Earthen Might.

 Bane of the Trapped is a potent source of additional damage, as it is its own multiplier in your total damage calculation.
 The gem procs itself with its level 25 property, and is otherwise kept up with the Death from Above stun, making it an integral part of this crowd control-heavy setup.